-The 2018 count took place on May 12th.
-Considering the type of weather we had been having, we lucked out.
-Skies were relatively clear and sunny.
-Twenty-one observers in twelve parties took to the field clocking a total of 54.4 miles on foot and another 320 miles in vehicles.
+The 2019 count took place on Saturday May 11th.
+The weather was cool, but generally clear.
+Twenty-three observers in fourteen parties took to the field clocking a total of 59 miles on foot and another 322 miles in vehicles.

 All of the raptor species on the checklist put in an appearance during the day, except for Northern Harrier and Merlin and these are never regulars anyway.

-We also had a good showing of shorebirds with Killdeer, Spotted Sandpiper, Solitary Sandpiper, and Semipalmated Sandpiper.
+We had a good showing of shorebirds though with Killdeer, Spotted Sandpiper, Solitary Sandpiper, and Least Sandpiper.

-Yellow-billed Cuckoos were recorded in five different territories.
+Yellow-billed Cuckoos were recorded in two different territories.
 We dipped on the Black-billed though.

 No Great Horned Owls were recorded, however both Screech and Barred made it on the list.

 All the expected woodpecker species were present and accounted for as were all the expected thrush vireo, flycatcher, and swallow species.